 - Private transfers from the airport to Marrakech on Day 1 and to the airport on the last day are NOT included in our arrangements but can be organised at an extra charge.
 This is because most of our clients usually take a few days in Marrakech before and/or after the holiday – either booked through us or independently.

 - 1 night in a mountain refuge (lodge)

 - Private car transfer from Marrakech to Imlil on Day 1 and back to Marrakech on Day 2

 - Luggage transfers of one bag (up to 20 kg) per person

 - Services of a qualified mountain guide and a muleteer as appropriate in the mountains

 - 24/7 phone assistance by our local office/representative

 - Airfare and connecting land transfers

 - Meals not listed in itinerary

-- Recommended: Extra night in Imlil before the Mt Toubkal climb (guided acclimatisation walk will be included at no extra cost)
+- Recommended: Extra night in Imlil before the Mt Toubkal climb (with or without a guided acclimatisation walk)

 - One or two extra nights in Marrakech before or after the holiday (standard accommodation)